How to Make a Simple Chicken Curry at Home: Four Recipes

 Method 4: A Very Simple From-Scratch Authentic Chicken Curry Recipe

-The final method we're considering is this recipe for Chicken Daihawala (click here or the image above to proceed to the recipe.)
+The final method we're considering is this recipe for Chicken Daiwahala (click here or the image above to proceed to the recipe.)

 We include this recipe because you're likely to have all the ingredients, and also it is an incredibly simple, lightly-spiced, authentic curry.
 One of the most delicious and certainly one of the easiest recipes, and one of the best yogurt-based gravies you can find.

 Though simple, it still contains some of the essential elements and methods of traditional Indian cooking.
-Because my household is vegetarian, we often use this sauce method for different preparations of tofu, and since it's quite a simple sauce, it works as a remarkable base with which to conduct your own experiments.
+This sauce method works great for preparations of tofu, and since it's quite a simple sauce, it works as a remarkable base with which to conduct your own flavour experiments.

 If you have made it this far, then you're likely ready to venture forth in your kitchen and try something new and delicious!
 Good luck to you!
 Please contact us on Master Indian Spice's facebook page, or instagram page.
 And also if you ever have any questions, feel free to post them here or directly to us in an email.
 Time to get cooking!